vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 Hello World !
 $
 ```
-- At this stage, there are lot of other files are generated as follows.
+At this stage, there are lot of other files are generated as follows :

 - `Makefile.in`, `config.h.in`, `config*` : expected configuration templates.
 - `aclocal.m4` : definitions for third-party macros used in `configure.ac`.
 - `depcomp`, `install-sh`, `missing` : auxiliary tools used during the build .